Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 Prime Beef

-The Prime classification mainly comes from beef aged less than 30 months with very abundant marbling, which is why you will generally find a bit more flavor in this type of meat.
+The Prime classification mainly comes from beef less than 30 months old with very abundant marbling, which is why you will generally find a bit more flavor in this type of meat.

-DID YOU KNOW THAT... only 2% of all beef can achieve this grade?
+DID YOU KNOW... only 2% of all beef can obtain this grade?

 AAA

-As for the AAA classification, it also comes from beef that is less than 30 months old but has marbling ranging from abundant to moderate.
-This allows for meat that is still quite flavorful.
-About half of the cattle receive this grade.
+Regarding the AAA classification, it also comes from beef less than 30 months old but with marbling ranging from abundant to moderate.
+This results in meat that is still very flavorful.
+About half of the beef receives this grade.

 AA